wrighj26/scicomp2_F25_wright/README.md

 * Recall the Boltzmann distribution, use Ising model to understand the behavior of a ferromagnet at finite temperature: [Boltzmann and Ising (and some Metropolis).ipynb](notebooks/Boltzmann%20and%20Ising%20(and%20some%20Metropolis).ipynb)
 * We made a quick-and-dirty observational HR diagram from our Gaia data set [Solar Neighborhood w Gaia.ipynb](notebooks/Solar%20Neighborhood%20w%20Gaia.ipynb)

+### Week 4

+* Introduce JAX and NumPyro for probabilistic model building and inference: [Intro to NumPyro.ipynb](notebooks/Intro%20to%20NumPyro.ipynb)

 ## Data Provenance

 ### Exploring births in the US